hannutt/MsgBoard/README.md

 In the message view, text align is editable.
 You can align the message text to the center or to the left by clicking the checkbox.

-The login page has CSS animations.
-When the login pages load, the background of the login input fields changes from blue to red and back to blue.
-This is done with CSS animation and keyframe properties.

 Bootstrap 5

 The application's html buttons are made with Bootstrap 5 button components.
 The Message and Search components also has a Bootstrap 5 drop-down menu where you can find links to new post page and search page.